 Generally speaking, your energy bills will significantly decrease after you install solar panels.
 This is because you're using the energy you generate for free rather than buying it from your power company.
 In Chino Hills, the average amount someone can save is $782 per year.
 With net metering programs offered by many utilities, you could ultimately make a profit from your system after the payback period concludes.

-Your recommended maintenance will vary based on the type of solar panels you have.
-At a minimum, you should clean and inspect each panel once a quarter.
-Your solar installer might offer comprehensive plans where they'll do the maintenance for you.
+The maintenance you'll need to do will vary based on the type of solar panels you have.
+With any system, you should clean and inspect each panel once a quarter.
+Your solar installer might offer comprehensive plans where they'll do the maintenance on your behalf.